jankazil/lcd-data/README.md

 It provides:

 - A top level command-line tool that

   - automates the download of LCD v2 station observations for
     - individual stations
     - U.S. states and territories
     - Regional Transmission Organization (RTO) / Independent System Operator (ISO) regions

-  - constructs full-hourly UTC time series of
+  - constructs by interpolation the full-hourly UTC time series of
     - temperature at 2 m
     - dew point temperature at 2 m
     - relative humidity at 2 m
     - wind speed at 10 m

-    from LCD v2 station observation time series, for a user-specified time range, and saves them as netCDF files.
+    from the LCD v2 station observation time series, for the selected station or stations in the selected state/territory/region, and a user-specified time range, and saves them as a netCDF file.

 - Modules for processing LCD v2 station observations.

 LCD v2 is provided by the [National Centers for Environmental Information (NCEI)](https://www.ncei.noaa.gov/).